mtlynch/mtlynch.io/content/posts/key-mime-pi/index.md

 Connect the other end of the USB cable to the computer that you want to connect to as a keyboard.
 USB 3.0 ports work better because they output more power, but all the USB 2.0 ports I tested worked fine as well.

 Your Pi should draw power from the computer's USB port and power up.
-If the USB port can't sufficiently power your Pi, jump to "[Solving the power problem](#solving-the-power-problem)."

 ## Install Key Mime Pi